 This will address key issues you should cover off in your application.

-Ultimately dealing with a Body Corporate over a pet application involves By-Laws and potentially Court enforceable outcomes (if it ever comes to that).
+Ultimately dealing with a Body Corporate over a pet application involves By-Laws and potentially Magistrates Court action and outcomes; as described in Pet Approvals - Is It Better to Seek Forgiveness Than Ask Permission?
+August 2020).
 This advice and template is informational only and ultimately you should get legal advice if you need.
 My aim in providing this information is to avoid that situation.

 Who Are You?